Table of contents

 - We first count the frequency of each character in

-. - Then, we iterate over
+s1using aCounter. - Then, we iterate over

-. - For each character added to the window, if the window size exceeds
+s2, counting the frequency of characters within a window of lengths1.length(). - For each character added to the window, if the window size exceeds

-, we remove the leftmost character from the count. - At each step, we compare the count of characters within the window to the count of characters in
+s1.length(), we remove the leftmost character from the count. - At each step, we compare the count of characters within the window to the count of characters in

-. - If we reach the end of
+s1.
+If they match, we immediately returnTrue. - If we reach the end of

-without finding a match, we returnFalse
+s2without finding a match, we returnFalse.

 Time and Memory Complexity: